Flink-ddd/Flink-ddd/README.md

 I am a **Senior Software Engineer** with over **7 years of experience** in designing and building large-scale, high-concurrency distributed systems using Java microservices.

-Currently, I'm expanding my expertise into **AI Infrastructure and Large Language Model (LLM) Applications**, applying my deep engineering background to build robust and efficient systems that power intelligent solutions.
+Currently, I'm expanding my expertise into **AI Infrastructure and LLM Applications**, applying my deep engineering background to build robust and efficient systems that power intelligent solutions.
 I am passionate about creating value at the intersection of solid software architecture and cutting-edge AI.

 Based in **Singapore** right now, I am seeking roles in either **AI Infrastructure**.